abhishekswain/jasmine2-protractor-utils/README.md

 # jasmine2-protractor-utils
-Utilities for Protractor with jasmine2 [Screenshot, Browser Console log]
+Utilities for Protractor with jasmine2 [Screenshot, Browser Console log and more]

 1. This plugin can take a screenshot for each Jasmine2 expect failure
 2. It can take screenshot for each spec failure as well
-3. TODO: It can fail your spec/test if browser console has errors
+3. It can fail your spec/test if browser console has errors
-4. TODO: It can output browser console logs on failure or always :)
+4. TODO: It can output browser console logs on failure(Done) or always(TODO) :)

 # Usage